If you’ve secured a graduate job in West London, you’ll not be short of things to do in Kensington, Hammersmith,

 Key skills: Communication, problem-solving, presentation

-The role of a Project Manager is pretty varied – no two days will be the same!
+The role of a Project Manager within advertising is pretty varied – no two days will be the same!

 Their aim is to plan, budget and oversee different projects – of which there are a lot in the fast-paced world of an advertising agency.
 A Project Manager needs to be able to envision the end result - and map out the best way to reach it.